lanl/IBEX_RibbonSeparation/README.md

-# IBEX_RibbonSeparation
+# Software for Heliospheric Science: IBEX Ribbon Separation
-Code associated with IBEX ribbon separation method in Beesley et al. (2023)
+Code associated with IBEX ribbon separation method in Beesley et al. (2023) as part of a suite of "Software for Heliospheric Science" code.
+See https://github.com/lanl/Theseus for software related to 2-degree Theseus map-making using IBEX data.

 ---
 ## Introduction